HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 > "The first model is a directed graph of assets moving between users, the second is a database with the current network state." - Dmitry Mishunin

 The account model is used by most smart contract platforms because it makes it easier to develop smart contracts and allows for better scalability.
 There can be two types of accounts: private key controlled user accounts and contract-code controlled accounts.
-Each has its own balance, storage and code-space for calling other accounts or addresses.
+Each has its own balance, storage, and code-space for calling other accounts or addresses.

 On top of the protocol-layer efficiency gain achieved by the account model, second-layer technologies like state channels are a promising approach to make smart contract platforms scale.
 They are one of several techniques for moving state modifications off-chain, relocating the required operations to a secondary environment where they can be performed at a lower cost.
 Only the opening and closing of a state channel between two parties requires an on-chain transaction.
 After that, the two parties can interact indefinitely without broadcasting to the blockchain.

-> "[T]he interaction of the parties with the contract instance is always “local”, i.e., the parties themselves compute the new states [...] and then just exchange signatures [on it]." - Dziembowski, Faust, Hostáková, [State Channel Paper](https://eprint.iacr.org/2018/320.pdf)
+> "[T]he interaction of the parties with the contract instance is always "local", i.e., the parties themselves compute the new states [...] and then just exchange signatures [on it]." - Dziembowski, Faust, Hostáková, [State Channel Paper](https://eprint.iacr.org/2018/320.pdf)

-Another scaling approach besides moving interactions off-chain to a second layer is using  **sidechains**.
+Another scaling approach is using  [sidechains]({{ site.baseurl }}{% post_url /technology/expert/2022-01-05-sidechains-interoperable-blockchains %}).
 While sometimes referred to as a second-layer technology as well, it is actually an approach based on parallelization.
 A sidechain is a blockchain in itself with the ability to communicate with the mainchain.
 This communication can comprise the exchange of data or assets.

 A dApp can be launched on a sidechain, possibly even running a different [consensus mechanism]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-0-consensus-mechanisms %}) than the mainchain.
 Depending on the specific construction, incentives might have to be provided in order for nodes to run sidechains (in a PoS sidechain model) or for miners to perform merged mining (in a PoW sidechain model).